UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 As Bianca is an HPC cluster for sensitive data, one needs to be within SUNET to be able to access her.

+Bianca does not support any so-called X-forwarding (unlike Rackham), so instead UPPMAX maintains a website that uses ThinLinc to get a full remote desktop environment.
+All you should need is a rather modern browser on any platform: we have tested on Chrome and Firefox :-)

 ???- info "How does it look like to try to access a remote desktop from outside of SUNET?"

     ![](./img/login_uppmax_bianca_website_outside_sunet_browser_short.png)